 - Make practice questions for yourself

 So many students think that rereading is studying.
 It is not.
 Research has shown time and time again that retesting is incredibly more effective than rereading when studying.
-Here are some scientific articles that explain why retesting is more effective than rereading for learning.
+The article How to Learn Effectively in Medical School: Test Yourself, Learn Actively, and Repeat in Intervals explains why retesting is more effective than rereading for learning.

 Here is an example of a some practice questions that I made for a developmental biology class.